Quantum eigenvalue processing: Quantum eigenvalue transformation

 where $\alphaT$ defined in \eq{alphaT_alphaPPsi} is an upper bound on the shifted partial sum of the Chebyshev expansion.
 To achieve a total accuracy $\epsilon$, we require each preparation of the Chebyshev history state to have error at most $\mathbf{O}\left(\alphaPPsi\epsilon/\alphaT\right)$.
 The claimed complexity now follows from \thm{generate_history} and the above analysis. \end{proof} \begin{remark} The complexity of our algorithm depends on parameters such as $\alphaU$ and $\alphaT$, the former of which has already been discussed in the remark succeeding \thm{generate_history}.
 The parameter $\alphaT$ denotes maximum size of the shifted Chebyshev expansion, and it can be further upper bounded in terms of the Jordan condition number.
 For instance, if $A/\alpha_A=SJS^{-1}$ is the Jordan form decomposition of the input matrix, with an upper bound $\kappa_S\geq\norm{S}\norm{S}^{-1}$ on the Jordan condition number and $d_{\max}$ size of the largest Jordan block, then we show in \append{analysis_cheby_bernstein} that $\alphaT=\mathbf{O}\left(\kappa_Sn^{d_{\max}-1}\log(n)\norm{p}_{\max,[-1,1]}\right)$.
 In particular, we have $\alphaT=\mathbf{O}\left(\kappa_S\log(n)\norm{p}_{\max,[-1,1]}\right)$ for diagonalizable matrices, leading to the complexity

 for a worst-case input.
 However, we further show that the $\log(n)$ factors can be shaved off

 when running the algorithm on an average input matrix (\append{analysis_cheby_carleson}).
+Specifically, if the distribution of eigenvalues of $A$ does not depend on the target polynomial degree $n$, then the vector norm $\norm{\sum_{k=l}^{n-1}\widetilde\beta_k\widetilde{\mathbf{T}}_{k-l}\left(\frac{A}{\alpha_A}\right)\ket{\psi}}$ admits an upper bound independent of $n$.
 This is reminiscent of the fact that Fourier expansions can converge much faster on average, and is made rigorous by the Carleson-Hunt inequality from \lem{carleson_hunt}.

 The circuit implementation of QEVT requires preparing the state $O_{\widetilde\beta}\ket{0}=\frac{1}{\alpha_{\widetilde\beta}}\sum_{k=0}^{n-1}(\widetilde\beta_k-\widetilde\beta_{k+2})\ket{n-1-k}$ with $\alpha_{\widetilde\beta}=\sqrt{\sum_{k=0}^{n-1}|\widetilde{\beta}_k-\widetilde{\beta}_{k+2}|^2}$ encoding shifted coefficients from the Chebyshev expansion.
 We show how such a state can be prepared using $\mathbf{O}\left(\polylog(n)\right)$ gates in \sec{fourier}, improving over the standard state preparation method with complexity $\mathbf{\Theta}(n)$.